kaizenwa/386BSD-Code-Analysis/lookup.md

 	/*
 	 * Check accessiblity of directory.
+	 *
+	 * i_mode refers to the disk inode's mode and type of file.
 	 */
 	if ((dp->i_mode&IFMT) != IFDIR)
 		return (ENOTDIR);

-	if (error = ufs_access(vdp, VEXEC, ndp->ni_cred, p))
+	/* Call ufs_access to obtain the permissions of the file */ if (error = ufs_access(vdp, VEXEC, ndp->ni_cred, p))
 		return (error);